codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ## Overview

-Layout that allows the user to flip left and right through "pages" of content which are usually fragments.
+Layout that allows the user to swipe left and right through "pages" of content which are usually different fragments.
+This is a common navigation mode to use instead of [[ActionBar Tabs with Fragments]].

 ## References